 Action Note 3 Lubricate the sealing with grease just before fitting.
 (Not too early - there is a risk of dirt and foreign particles adhering to the sealing.)
 Fill 2/3 of the space between the dust lip and the main lip with grease.
 If the sealing is without dust lip, just lubricate the main lip with a thin layer of grease.
-Article number is specified in Equipment on page 154.
+Article number is specified in Equipment on page 156.
 A B C xx2000000071 A Main lip B Grease C Dust lip 4 Mount the sealing correctly with a mounting tool.
 Never hammer directly on the sealing as this may result in leakage.
-A A A A A A A A A A A A A A A A A A A xx2000000072 5 Make sure that no grease is left on the robot surface.
-A Gap make sale that he grease is left off the robot surface.
+A xx2000000072 A Gap 5 Make sure that no grease is left on the robot surface.
+544 · l .